-Epidemiological and mechanistic evidence indicate a link between low ApoA-I/HDL, complement overactivation and neurodegenerative diseases.
-Based on apabetalone's ability to raise plasma ApoA-I/HDL by ApoA-I production and modulate the complement cascade we believe apabetalone has the potential to beneficially impact various neurodegenerative diseases.
+Epidemiological and mechanistic evidence indicate a link between low ApoA-I/HDL, complement overactivation, peripheral inflammation and neurodegenerative diseases such as vascular cognitive dementia.
+Based on apabetalone's ability to raise plasma ApoA-I/HDL by ApoA-I production and modulate the complement cascade and other factors important for vascular inflammation, we believe apabetalone has the potential to beneficially impact various neurodegenerative diseases.
 With leading experts on our neurodegenerative clinical and scientific advisory board providing input and guidance, we continue to consider conducting a clinical trial in this therapeutic area.
+Preclinical analyses of brain-derived cell lines and animal models of neuroinflammation are currently being pursued.

 On October 24, 2017 we announced that we entered into a Right of First Refusal Agreement with Hepalink.
 Under the Agreement, Hepalink was granted a right of first refusal in connection with the licensing of the right to develop, manufacture, and commercialize pharmaceutical products containing RVX-208 (apabetalone) in the United States until April 15, 2019.
 Hepalink paid CAD\$8.0 million to us in consideration for the right of first refusal granted.
-If we and Hepalink enter into a license agreement with respect to the US Licensing Rights, the Fee shall be credited against any payment obligations of Hepalink USA thereunder.
+If we and Hepalink enter into a license agreement with respect to the US

+Licensing Rights, the Fee shall be credited against any payment obligations of Hepalink USA thereunder.
 Otherwise, the Fee is refundable, in whole or in part, upon termination of the Agreement.